 Presented by the Coasts, Climates, the Humanities and the Environment Consortium (CCHEC)

-The conversation begins the public phase of the Andrew W. Mellon Foundation funded Coasts, Climates, the Humanities and the Environment Consortium (CCHEC), whose partners include the University of North Carolina at Chapel Hill, the University of Georgia, the University of Florida, and Louisiana State University.
+The conversation began the public phase of the Andrew W. Mellon Foundation funded Coasts, Climates, the Humanities and the Environment Consortium (CCHEC), whose partners include the University of North Carolina at Chapel Hill, the University of Georgia, the University of Florida, and Louisiana State University.